bitshares/dev.bitshares.works/core/knowledge_base/translated/exchange_single_node.md

      * You can also find an empty directory to generate a config.ini file and edit it again.

 4) The following parameters indicate how many history records are kept for each account.
 The default value is 1000.
-   For exchanges, if you have more recharge and withdrawal records, consider setting a larger value, such as
+   For exchanges, if you have more depossit and withdrawal records, consider setting a larger value, such as

 		max-ops-per-account = 1000